Kaisia-Estrel/Perigord-Brain-Repository/Math/Set Theory/Amorphous Set.md

- A set can be mentioned as amorphous if it is not the disjoint union of 2 infinite subsets.
+O A set can be mentioned as amorphous if it is not the disjoint union of 2 infinite subsets.

 ## Disjoint Union
  - Indexed union